Frequently Asked Questions

 Timeline & Admissions

-The main residential part will take place in September or October 2017 in our Campus located in the Herbarium Hotel – this is the main time investment candidates need to make.
+The main residential part will take place in September 24th – October 1st, 2017 in our Campus located in the Herbarium Hotel – this is the main time investment candidates need to make.
 After the residential part of the program, participants will return home to their regular work doing immersion exercises.
-The closing conference and graduation ceremony will take place in December 2017 in Warsaw.
-There will be also an additional 1-day residential session within that time frame.
-Exact dates of all residential parts of the Academy are to be confirmed soon.
+The closing conference and graduation ceremony will take place on January 12th, 2018 in Warsaw.
+There will be also two additional 2-day residential sessions within that time frame (October 26-27th, 2017 and December 7-8th, 2017).

 Class of 2017 will consist of approximately 40 participants chosen from a wide pool of accomplished candidates.